 For centuries, many powerful Roman families contended over its use and possession until 1367, when Pope Urban V received its keys to officially put an end to the Avignon exile.

-Visiting Castel Sant’Angelo inside somehow reveals how the history of the eternal city developed, its main events, with the local notable clans and the clergy being at the center of how its society evolved.
+Visiting Castel Sant’Angelo inside somehow reveals how the history of the eternal city developed, and its main events, with the local notable clans and the clergy being at the center of how its society evolved.
 Plus, from its upper floor, you can enjoy a gorgeous view of St. Peter’s dome by Michelangelo.
 From a funerary monument to a defensive stronghold, from prison to residence, the history of Castel Sant’Angelo perfectly reflects the history of Rome.